 Mr. McGarry was a drafter of the Illinois attorney malpractice statute of limitations.
 He is active in organizations focusing on the law governing lawyers and professional liability and responsibility.
 He is an associate member of the ABA Standing Committee on Lawyers’ Professional Liability and an active sponsor of the Professional Liability Underwriting Society.

-Mr. McGarry serves as a member of the firm's Legal Ethics and Professional Responsibility Committee.
-He served as co-chair of the firm's national Lawyers Professional Liability Practice Group, including its Lawyers for the Profession® practice, and has been a member of the firm's Executive Committee.
+Mr. McGarry is the leader of the firm's Professional Responsibility, Professional Liability and Risk Management Practice Group.
+He also serves as a member of the firm's Legal Ethics and Professional Responsibility Committee.
+Previously, he served as co-chair of the firm's national Lawyers Professional Liability Practice Group, including its Lawyers for the Profession® practice, and has been a member of the firm's Executive Committee.
 Mr. McGarry joined Hinshaw & Culbertson LLP in August 1983.